Home Vancouver Events Calendar Vancouver Pride Festival in 2025 Vancouver’s Pride Parade

 What to Expect at the Pride Parade

-Expect to see lots of people from the lesbian, gay, bisexual, transgender, queer, intersex, asexual and two-spirited (2SLGBTQIA+) community at the Vancouver Pride Parade, both in the procession itself and watching from the sidewalk.
+Expect to see lots of people from the two-spirited, lesbian, gay, bisexual, transgender, queer, intersex and asexual (2SLGBTQIA+) community at the Vancouver Pride Parade, both in the procession itself and watching from the sidewalk.
 Expect to see lots of their friends and supporters too, plus thousands of straight folks all having a great time.

 According to some estimates, over 100,000 people turn out for the parade and related events on the same day.
 It’s impressive!